croxton/Stash/README.md

 ## {exp:stash:append} tag pair
-Works the same as {exp:stash:set}, except the value is appended to an existing variable.
+Works the same as `{exp:stash:set}`, except the value is appended to an existing variable.

 ### Example usage of append, with match/against: